-Buying shareware is often referred to as “registration,” because all that's usually included with one's purchase is a code (consisting of one or more special strings of letters and numbers.)
+Buying shareware is often referred to as registration, because all that's usually included with one's purchase is a code (consisting of one or more special strings of letters and numbers.)
 This allows sales to take place via postal mail, telephone conversation, or (even over a decade before the web) online communication.
-When typed into the program, this code “registers” the copy installed on your machine as belonging to you and removes whatever restrictions existed in its unregistered state.
+When typed into the program, this code registers the copy installed on your machine as belonging to you and removes whatever restrictions existed in its unregistered state.
 This is all the Copy Protection/DRM typical shareware games have, andmost shareware authors and customers feelall that they need.

-For games that are misleading about their trial status and/or keep asking for more money even after you "buy" them
+For games that are misleading about their trial status and/or keep asking for more money even after you "buy" them, see Allegedly Free Game.

 Companies and Creators: